Andrew Vaughn Player Props: White Sox vs. Reds

-After batting .243 with a double, two home runs, six walks and four RBI in his past 10 games, Andrew Vaughn and the Chicago White Sox face the Cincinnati Reds (who will start Nick Lodolo) at 6:40 PM ET on Saturday.
+The Chicago White Sox, including Andrew Vaughn (batting .231 in his past 10 games, with a double, two home runs, five walks and four RBI), take on starting pitcher Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Sunday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Reds.
+In his previous game he had a hitless showing (0-for-5) against the Reds.

 Andrew Vaughn Game Info & Props vs. the Reds